Adityaseshasai/Personal_Finance_Management/README.md

 ### This java application is aimed to provide the user an application to enter and review his expenses.

-This is wriiten in Java.
+This is written in Java.

-It uses local server on the user's pc to store the data implemented through JDBC and can be modified too.
+It uses local server on the user's pc to store the data implemented through JDBC and can be modified.

 The interface in this application is created using Swing.